1. Introduction: Three extinct species

 Two additional things to note about this graph:

-- There were two mass extinctions that occurred about 500 million years ago.
-These are marked with an asterisk because this was very close to “Cambrian explosion” of animal diversity, and the fossil record at that point is poorly developed.
+- Two mass extinctions occurred about 500 million years ago.
+These are marked with an asterisk because this was very close to the “Cambrian explosion” of animal diversity, and the fossil record at that point is poorly developed.
 Hence, these two mass extinctions aren’t usually counted among the other five.

 What causes these mass extinctions?
 Let’s just look at two.

 - Number 3 is called the Permian extinction.
 As the greatest of all mass extinctions, it’s sometimes referred to as the Great Dying.
 There’s no complete consensus on its cause.
-In fact, there might have been several factors that coincided to alter both marine and terrestrial environments in such a way that wiped out a huge swath of Earth’s species (including the trilobites described above).
-These factors include
+There might have been several factors that coincided to alter both marine and terrestrial environments in such a way that wiped out a huge swath of Earth’s species (including the trilobites described above).
+These factors include:

 - Massive releases of carbon dioxide: In what’s currently Siberia (eastern Russia), a series of enormous volcanic eruptions released significant quantities of carbon dioxide into the air.
 These eruptions might have ignited sediments rich in coal and petroleum: that released additional carbon dioxide into the air.
 This carbon dioxide acted as a greenhouse gas, trapping heat and causing the planet’s temperature to become significantly warmer, altering environments and disrupting food chains around the globe.

 - Poisoning of the oceans: Increased ocean temperatures reduced the amount of dissolved oxygen in the oceans.
-This reduction in oxygen, along with higher temperatures, would have stressed marine organisms.
+This oxygen reduction, along with higher temperatures, would have stressed marine organisms.
 On top of that, the reduction of oxygen could have led to a bloom of sulfate-reducing bacteria.
 These bacteria release hydrogen sulfide (H2S), a poisonous gas.
 The release of this gas would have killed off both marine and terrestrial species.

 - Number 5 is the Cretaceous-Tertiary extinction (confusingly abbreviated as the K-T extinction).
 The cause of this extinction, which wiped out the dinosaurs, is clear.
 About 65.5 million years ago, an asteroid about 10 kilometers in diameter (the size of Mount Everest) struck Earth in what’s now the Gulf of Mexico.
 This impact caused a variety of climate-related effects that disrupted terrestrial and marine food chains.
 In one account of the disaster (recounted in a fabulous episode of Radiolab called “Dinopocalypse”), debris from the impact flew into space and then rained down upon the Earth.
 The subsequent meteor shower superheated the Earth’s atmosphere, cooking the dinosaurs alive.
 Within a few hours, a clade that had dominated the Earth for hundreds of millions of years was wiped out.
 The only terrestrial species that would have survived would have been those with nests or burrows underground.

 The 1998 movie Deep Impact is built around the premise of a similar impact occurring in modern times.
 The impact scene in the movie depicts how an oceanic asteroid strike would generate a tsunami that would devastate any nearby landmass.
-Two favors, please, before you watch a two minute clip of the movie.
-1) I suspect that this clip might get taken down for copyright violation.
-If so, would you let me know?
-2) If you’re in class, ask your teacher if it’s okay to watch.
 Here’s the link (it’ll open in a new tab).

 6. What happens after mass extinctions?